Find the Best Things

 Edgar Allan Poe Museum, Richmond, VA

 The famous writer Edgar Allan Poe is known for his macabre story telling and for his Virginian roots.
-The Edgar Allan Poe Museum in Richmond, Virginia, serves as the foremost caretaker of his original manuscripts, letters, and other memorabilia.
+The Edgar Allan Poe Museum in Richmond serves as the foremost caretaker of his original manuscripts, letters, and other memorabilia.
 Housed in the “Old Stone House,” cited as the oldest building in Richmond, the museum is quite close to his original homes and has many of his original belongings.
 The exhibits also discuss his life and legacy.

 Military Aviation Museum, Virginia Beach, VA

-The Military Aviation Museum in Virginia Beach, Virginia, has one of the world’s largest and most impressive collections of World War I and II era combat planes.
+The Military Aviation Museum in Virginia Beach has one of the world’s largest and most impressive collections of World War I and II era combat planes.
 Planes from Germany, Japan, Russia, the United Kingdom, and the United States are included in the exhibit.
 Most of the planes have been restored to flying condition, and are used in the twice-yearly airshows.
 Always wanted to ride in a World War II era plane?
 Now’s your chance!
 Advanced tickets can be purchased for the occasion.

 Quilt Museum, Harrisonburg, VA

-Take a quick retreat to the quant Quilt Museum in Harrisonburg, Virginia.
+Take a quick retreat to the quant Quilt Museum in Harrisonburg.
 Hosted in the historic Warren Sipe House, the Quilt Museum has three floors devoted to exhibits.
 The house itself served as a Civil War hospital for the Shenandoah Valley.
 As a result, ghost citing’s of the deceased are common.
 From the official website: “Each round of exhibits features quilts from the museum’s collection as well as traveling exhibitions.
 Heirloom quilts, contemporary quilts and art quilts are also typically featured simultaneously, allowing our visitors the chance to marvel at the extreme variety of styles, techniques, and themes present in quilts.”

 Hot Stories